badd-labs/badd-labs/lab4.1/README.md

 }
 ```

+In this exercise, we will use Remix which is a web-based IDE for contract development.
+It supports the full programming life cycle including contract compilation, debugging, development, and execution.
+More details about the Remix IDE can be found in [[link](https://remix.readthedocs.io/en/latest/)].

 1.1 Compile the code using `Start to Compile` button provided in the Remix IDE.
 Check for the errors (if any) and resolve them.

 1.2 Deploy the contract using `Deploy` button provided under `Run` tab.
 You can see the deployed contracts and functions deployed on the right-bottom corner.
-Provide the input for ‘greeter’ function and click on ‘transact’ button.
-You can see transaction being successful in ‘Remix Transactions’ section.
+Provide the input for `greeter` function and click on "transact" button.
+You can see transaction being successful in the "Remix Transactions" section.

-1.3 Click on ‘greet’ button/function, you can see the string value set for ‘greeting’ using ‘greeter’ function will be displayed.
+1.3 Click on "greet" button/function, you can see the string value set for "greeting" using "greeter" function will be displayed.
 Submit the final screenshot of running this Solidity program.

-LAB EXERCISE 2: FIND THE MAXIMUM OF X AND Y
+Exerise 1b (with Bonus): Helloworld Contract with Solc and On-Campus Ethereum
 ---

+In this exercise, we will use a commandline programming framework `solc` to compile and deploy the helloworld contract to Ethereum.
+We will use our on-campus Ethereum network (as in the previous labs).

+Follow the instructions [[here](README_solc.md)] to compile and execute the helloworld contract.
+Submit the screenshot of contract-execution results.

+Exercise 2: Find the Maximum
+---

-In this exercise, you are asked to write a Solidity program to find the maximum of two values, x and y, and return that value.The Smart contact should have the following functionalities:	1.
-A function that takes x and y as input	2.
-Returns the maximum of x and y as outputDeploy the program and run the program in the Remix IDE [[link](https://remix.ethereum.org/)]
+In this exercise, you are asked to write a Solidity program to find the maximum of two values, x and y, and return that value.The Smart contact should have the following functionalities:

+1. A function that takes x and y as input
+2. Returns the maximum of x and y as outputDeploy the program and run the program in the Remix IDE [[link](https://remix.ethereum.org/)]

-Once you deploy successfully, provide the values for x and y and see the output value in the `remix transactions` section of the page, in `decoded output` row.
+Once you deploy successfully, provide the values for x and y and see the output value in the "remix transactions" section of the page, in "decoded output" row.

-LAB EXERCISE 3: IMPLEMENT ROCK-PAPER-SCISSORS GAME
+Exercise 3: Rock-paper-scissors game
 ---

 Write a Smart contract to implement the Rock-Paper-Scissors game in solidity.
 You can use variables to keep track of the deposit and player values.The contract should have the following functionalities: